 Traditionally, Moroccans made Bastila with pigeons, and nowadays, they make it often with seafood or chicken.

-Rfissa is a popular dish in Morocco and prepared in traditional celebrations.
-In general, they prepare it with chicken, fenugreek seeds, lentils, meloui, day-old bread or msemmen, and the blend of ras el hanout.
+Rfissa is a popular dish in Morocco and is mostly prepared for celebrations.
+In general, they prepare it with chicken, fenugreek seeds, lentils, meloui, day-old bread or msamman, and ras el hanout‘s blend.

 The Mechoui is among a must-eat dish in Morocco and it has a special way for how Moroccans prepare it.
 They place the whole lamb in an underground oven and it is often slow-cooked overnight.
 To eat The Mechoui in Marrakech, you can go to Derb Semmarine, Marrakech in 3 minutes walk from Jemaa El Fna square.

 You can find Harira in many local restaurants and Moroccans used to drink Harira especially during The Holy Month of Ramadan in the sunset meal (called Ftour) when they break their fast.